 By M S Clements

-A tenderhearted hero struggles against oppression and betrayal as the tension steadily builds in this gripping story of love and survival.
+A tender-hearted hero struggles against oppression and betrayal as the tension steadily builds in this captivating and thought-provoking story.

 For fans of ‘The Handmaid’s Tale’, ‘VOX’, ‘1984’, and other speculative fiction, ‘The Third Magpie’ takes the reader into a terrifyingly plausible world where a wristband restricts your job, your movement, and even who you can marry.
 It is a society where propaganda masks extremism that threatens your very existence.